IrfanNafiz/ctf-writeups/2022/CorCTF/forensics/whack-a-frog/README.md

 Now my file is looking all nice and sorted.

-Now using **gluplot** to graph the coordinates should give us whatever was recorded of the mouse movement.
+Now using **gnuplot** to graph the coordinates should give us whatever was recorded of the mouse movement.

 <img width="541" alt="commandstoformat" src="https://user-images.githubusercontent.com/63298621/183505930-0b538488-5fa2-4e56-8c2f-b07b567aa1c8.png">